bonnybabukachappilly/ros2bridge/README.md

 ----

-For testing using tox, ROS package is required and I haven't find a way to get around it.
-So testing withing the system.
+For testing using tox, the ROS package is required and I haven't found a way to get around it.
+So testing within the system.

 * MYPY
 * FLAKE8